Sukhoi Su-57: India

 On 11 February 2025, it was reported during the Aero India 2025 airshow that Rosoboronexport, along with United Aircraft Corporation (UAC), has unofficially offered the Sukhoi Su-57E variant for the Indian Air Force.
 Reuters, citing a Russian industry source and an Indian defence official, reported that the jet was offered to be manufactured in India in collaboration with the Hindustan Aeronautics Limited (HAL) at its Nashik plant with 100% transfer of technology.
 The production could begin in 2025 itself under a long-term cooperation along with partnership for upgradation of the aircraft.

-On 23 September, ThePrint reported that India is evaluating the procurement of Su-57, though not as a fifth generation aircraft but as a stopgap measure, with a requirement of two squadrons directly from Russia.
+On 23 September, ThePrint reported that India is evaluating the procurement of Su-57, though not as a fifth-generation stealth aircraft but as a stopgap measure and a long-range strike platform, with a requirement of two squadrons directly from Russia.
 India could further acquire 3–5 squadrons Made in India Su-57s.
 The entire plan, however, is at a preliminary stage.
 A Russian technical team compromising of officials from the Sukhoi Design Bureau and other authorities conducted a tour of the HAL's production facilities, including the Nashik division, Koraput division and Strategic Electronics Factory, in September.
 The team then submitted a report to HAL in October, two months ahead of the state visit of the Russian president, Vladimir Putin, to India.
 As per the report, HAL's infrastructure are compatible with 50% of Su-57E's production requirements.
 Now, HAL is reportedly undertaking another assessment as to the additional investments required in infrastructure, advanced technologies, R&D, human resources, and supply chain development to establish the Su-57 production line in India.
 The report on the same is expected to be submitted to the Indian Ministry of Defence by the end of November.